GED Testing Sites & FAQ

 What do I need to bring to the GED test?

-- A picture ID that is signed and not expired (examples: Minnesota drivers license, MN ID, Government ID).
-Student IDs are unacceptable.
-You must prove that the birth date you put on the application is accurate, and that you are a Minnesota resident.
+A government issued picture ID that is signed and not expired (examples: Minnesota drivers license or Minnesota state ID, Government ID).
+Your ID must match the information on your GED.com account.
 You must bring your ID every time you test.
+Student ID's are NOT acceptable.

 For information from the Minnesota Department of Education:

-Enter one of the following in the search box: GED, Age Waiver Form, GED records request (transcript)
+Visit education.mn.gov Enter one of the following in the search box: GED, Age Waiver Application Form, GED records request (transcript)